-The conditional conversion feature of the Notes, if triggered, may adversely affect our financial condition and operating results.
+The conditional conversion feature of the 2026 Notes, if triggered, and the conversion feature of the 2027 Notes may adversely affect our financial condition and operating results.

-In the event the conditional conversion feature of the Notes is triggered, holders of the Notes will be entitled under each indenture to convert their notes at any time during specified periods at their option.
-If one or more holders elect to convert their Notes, unless we elect to satisfy our conversion obligation by delivering solely shares of our common stock (other than paying cash in lieu of delivering any fractional share), we would be required to settle a portion or all of our conversion obligation through the payment of cash, which could adversely affect our liquidity.
-As of December 31, 2023, the Notes are not convertible at the option of the holder.
-In addition, even if holders do not elect to convert their Notes, we could be required under applicable accounting rules to reclassify all or a portion of the outstanding principal of the

-Notes as a current rather than long-term liability, which would result in a material reduction of our net working capital.
+In the event the conditional conversion feature of the 2026 Notes is triggered, holders of the 2026 Notes will be entitled under the indenture governing the 2026 Notes to convert their 2026 Notes at any time during specified periods at their option.
+Holders of the 2027 Notes are entitled under the indenture governing the 2027 Notes to convert their 2027 Notes at any time prior to maturity.
+If one or more holders elect to convert their 2026 Notes, unless we elect to satisfy our conversion obligation by delivering solely shares of our common stock (other than paying cash in lieu of delivering any fractional share), we would be required to settle a portion or all of our conversion obligation through the payment of cash, which could adversely affect our liquidity.
+As of September 30, 2024, the 2026 Notes were not convertible at the option of the holder.
+In addition, even if holders do not elect to convert their 2026 Notes, we could be required under applicable accounting rules to classify or reclassify all or a portion of the outstanding principal of the 2026 Notes as a current rather than long-term liability, which would result in a material reduction of our net working capital.